dogukanozdemir/ReadingIsGood/README.md

 # Introduction
-Welcome to the documentation for the Product Service API.
-This API is designed to allow clients to manage their products in an efficient and secure way.
+Welcome to the documentation for the ReadingIsGood Service API.

+ReadingIsGood is an online book retail firm that operates solely on the Internet.
+Their main goal is to provide customers with quick delivery of books from their centralized warehouse, typically within the same day.
+To achieve this, ReadingIsGood places a high priority on maintaining stock consistency.

+This API provides various functionalities to interact with the ReadingIsGood system, including registering new customers, placing orders, tracking book stock, viewing order details, and querying monthly statistics.
+This documentation outlines the endpoints available and their respective request and response formats.

 The API is implemented using Java Spring Boot, and utilizes a MySQL database for storing data.
 The API supports the following features:

-A client can create new products in the service
-A client can modify its own products but cannot modify others’ products A client can delete its own products but cannot modify others’ products A client can view all products in the service
+* Registering New Customer
+* Placing a new order
+* Tracking the stock of books
+* List all orders of the customer
+* Viewing the order details
+* Query Monthly Statistics

-Before a client can use the service, they must first register or log in to the system.
-Once authenticated, the client will receive a JWT token that will be used to authenticate all subsequent requests.
+Before a customer can use the service, they must first register and log in to the system.
+Once authenticated, the customer will receive a JWT token that will be used to authenticate all subsequent requests.

 This document outlines the API endpoints, HTTP verbs, headers, responses, and tests that are used in this project.
+Note: if you want to skip this section, you can download and build the project and read the documentation provided by Swagger.

 # Authentication

-In order to use the API, clients must authenticate themselves with valid credentials.
-There are two authentication endpoints available: api/auth/register and api/auth/login.
+In order to use the API, customers must authenticate themselves with valid credentials.

-Clients can register themselves by sending a POST request to the `/api/auth/register` endpoint with their username and password.
-After a successful registration, clients must then send a POST request to the `/api/auth/login` endpoint with their registered credentials to receive a JWT token, which must be included in the Authorization header of all subsequent requests.
-If a client attempts to access a protected endpoint without a valid JWT token, they will receive a 403 Forbidden error response.
+Customers can register themselves by sending a POST request to the `/api/auth/register` endpoint with their email, username and password.
+After a successful registration, Customers must then send a POST request to the `/api/auth/login` endpoint with their registered credentials to receive a JWT token, which must be included in the Authorization header of all subsequent requests.
+If a Customer attempts to access a protected endpoint without a valid JWT token, they will receive an error response.

 ## Register
 To register a new client, use the following endpoint: